larsbaunwall/larsbaunwall/README.md

 ### Projects 🌱

+I recently built [Copilot Bridge](https://github.com/larsbaunwall/vscode-copilot-bridge) that breaks your Copilot free of VS code - enabling you to use it with your local tools.
+Check it out!

 Currently, I am playing around with [DomainLang](https://github.com/larsbaunwall/DomainLang), which aims to be DSL, model, architecture graph, and anything in between, in the Domain-Driven Design space.

 A couple of years ago, I did a small discovery project, diving a bit more into the electron stack, curious on how I might use web technology for cross-platform desktop apps.
 That was quite fun, and out of that work came [plodo](https://github.com/larsbaunwall/plodo), you should check that out too.